Releases for the Nokia 9000/9110 Communicator

 TALX - Speech synthesis for the 9110

-Nothing to download here, just a bit of "editorial advertising"...
-If you are interested in unusual applications for the Communicator, you may want to have a look at the TALX project that I have been working on recently.
-Its goal is to make nearly all the functions of a mobile phone/PDA accessible to blind people by representing the regular user interface through speech synthesis.
+If you are interested in unusual applications for the Communicator, you may want to have a look at the TALX project that Torsten Brand and I developed in 2001.
+Its goal was to make nearly all the functions of a mobile phone/PDA accessible to blind people by representing the regular user interface through speech synthesis.
 It turned out that the 9110 is particularly well suited for this because of its keyboard-centric design and the ability to install custom applications on the device (but if you are reading this page, you probably know this already :-)).

 Casio Wrist Camera Connectivity